Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Blog posts can be in a wide range of styles and formats.
 They can be long or short, and you can post as frequently as you like.

-As we said earlier, think of it like a magazine, and you get to decide how that magazine is designed.
+As I said earlier, think of it like a magazine, and you get to decide how that magazine is designed.

 When it comes to actually writing your blog post, you need to find a process that works for you.